-9. The following courses are NOT funded on the one-year Marshall Scholarship:

-- Second BA/BSc (undergraduate) Degrees - MBA (any university) - MSc/MFE Financial Economics (any university) - Postgraduate Diplomas/ Certificates in any subject (any university) - Degrees leading to professional qualifications in medicine, dentistry, veterinary science and law (these degrees typically take 5 years to complete) - Distance Learning degrees, including courses with large VLE or online components - Degrees that require extended periods away from the University or the UK, including joint degrees with universities not in the UK - Supervised research not leading to a degree qualification - 15-month courses (courses longer than 12 months) - Courses that start in January - Part-time degrees that are at least 10 months in duration and would be expected to remain in the UK for the duration of the course.
-Where a commitment to return to the US earlier than this is anticipated, permission will need to be sought from the Commission.
-Please check the university websites carefully for the duration of the degree in months.
-There are no exceptions to this regulation.
+- 9. The following degree courses are NOT funded on the two-year Marshall Scholarship: - Second BA/BSc (undergraduate) Degrees - MBA (any university) - MSc/MFE Financial Economics (any university) - Postgraduate Diplomas/Certificates in any subject (any university) - Degree courses leading to professional qualifications in medicine, dentistry, veterinary science and law (these degrees typically take 5 years to complete) - Degree courses that require extended periods away from the University or the UK, including joint degrees with universities not in the UK - Distance Learning degree courses, including any courses with large VLE or online components. - Master's degree courses exceeding 12 or 24 months, including 15- or 28-month Masters degree courses - Supervised research not leading to a degree qualification - Degree courses that start in January - Part-time degree courses